claui/znapzupport/README.md

 ## znaphodl

-At this time, znapzupport ships with just a single program, `znaphodl`.
-It is a **post-send handler for ZnapZend** designed to solve a common issue with the automatic cleanup feature built into ZnapZend.
+`znaphodl` is a **post-send handler for ZnapZend** designed to solve a common issue with the automatic cleanup feature built into ZnapZend.

 ### Why znaphodl?